Excellent, professional and friendly service.

 Declaration of trust

 We would recommend that you ask us to prepare a separate agreement, a declaration of trust, to reflect your wishes as to what would happen should the relationship dissolve e.g. whether the property should be sold or one party buy the other party out etc. The additional cost involved prior to purchase may save a considerable amount of upset and much greater cost later.
-If you would like further information on declaration of trust’s then you can visit the Private Client section of our website here.

 Living together agreements